More marvellous than ever

 The first official name proposed was Glenelg.
 But Governor Sir Richard Bourke overruled this, and on his visit in March 1837 decided on Melbourne — after the then British Prime Minister William Lamb, 2nd Viscount Melbourne, who resided in the village of Melbourne in Derbyshire in the English Midlands.
 Our Derbyshire namesake is also known for the birthplace of Thomas Cook, founder of the world-wide travel agency.

-The City of Melbourne’s flag features a white background divided into four quadrants by the red cross of St George, the patron saint of England, and inspired by the English flag.
+The City of Melbourne flag features a white background divided into four quadrants by the red cross of St George, the patron saint of England, and inspired by the English flag.
 The flag is identical to the official Coat of Arms, which itself is adopted from the common seal approved in 1843.

-In the centre, a royal crown is visible, signifying the Australian city’s links to the British Monarchy.
+In its centre, a royal crown is visible, signifying the Australian city’s links to the British Monarchy.
 Other items featured are a fleece hanging from a red ring, a bull, a ship and a whale.

 The four cantons represent the main activities of which the economy of Melbourne was based in the mid-19th century: wool growing, cattle raising, shipping and whaling.

 The flag is special, and can be seen at Enterprize Park, atop Melbourne Town Hall, on the bonnet of the Lord Mayor's official car, atop the Enterprize's mast and a few other places.